California State Route 190: History

-In 2022, construction began on a US 395 bypass of Olancha.
-Once completed, SR 190 would be extended along the southern portion of US 395's older alignment to a new intersection south of the community.
-Southbound traffic was shifted onto the bypass on October 7, 2024, while northbound traffic was shifted onto the bypass on November 19, 2024, with SR 190 being extended along the southern portion of US 395's older alignment.
+In 2022, construction began on a bypass of Olancha and Cartago along US 395, which was controversial as most residents preferred improving the previously existing route.
+Once finished, the northern portion, through Cartago, was proposed to become a county route while the southern portion, through Olancha, would become an extension of SR 190.
+Southbound traffic was shifted onto the bypass on October 7, 2024, while northbound traffic was shifted onto the bypass on November 19, 2024, sharing the southbound carriageway with southbound traffic.
 SR 190's new connection with the bypass southeast of Olancha opened to traffic on December 19, 2024.
-Construction on the bypass will be completed sometime in 2025.
+Northbound traffic was shifted onto the bypass' northern carriageway on June 11, 2025, completing the bypass in full.
+However, construction continued until October 23, 2025, when Caltrans held a ribbon-cutting ceremony marking the end of all construction on the project.